Germany hit by new wave of airport, train strikes

 This is the sixth industrial action by train drivers' union GDL in the current round of collective bargaining.

-Meanwhile, flight attendants of German carrier Lufthansa at Frankfurt Airport and Munich Airport went on strike early on Tuesday, the cabin crew union Ufo said.
+Meanwhile, flight attendants of German carrier Lufthansa at Frankfurt Airport went on strike early on Tuesday, the cabin crew union Ufo said.

 The action at Germany's busiest airport started at 4 am (0300 GMT) and was due to last until 11 pm, a union spokeswoman confirmed.